-Although bird behaviour counts were not made on pelagic longline vessels due to night setting, Figure 8 summarises the data collected on two small demersal longline vessels.
-This shows that both the abundance of birds and number of birds placing their heads under water were lower in the count region alongside the aerial portion of the bird-scaring line in comparison to the count region beyond the aerial portion of the bird-scaring line.
+Figure 9 shows that both the abundance of birds and number of birds placing their heads under water were lower in the count region alongside the aerial portion of the bird-scaring line in comparison to the count region beyond the aerial portion of the bird-scaring line.
 Whilst any statistical comparison will be complicated by the nature of data collection, the results clearly show that the aerial portion of the bird-scaring lines on both vessels reduced both the number of birds and the number of birds that may be attempting to access baited hooks.

-Figure 8: Number of birds (abundance) and counts of birds placing their head under water (heads under water) in relation to bird-scaring line (in the region alongside and behind the aerial extent of the bird-scaring line).
+Figure 9: Number of birds (abundance) and counts of birds placing their head under water (heads under water) in relation to bird-scaring line (in the region alongside and behind the aerial extent of the bird-scaring line).
 Observations were conducted on two demersal longliners, during daylight sets targeting bluenose.

 With larger numbers of birds present higher counts were recorded in front of the towed object and, to a lesser extent along the aerial section of the bird-scaring line.
-However, the bird-scaring line kept most birds out of the area immediately beside the aerial extent.
+However, the birdscaring line kept most birds out of the area immediately beside the aerial extent.
 Birds were regularly seen putting their heads under the water, but very few fully submerged dives were observed.

-3.7 Sink rate data
+3.8.
+Sink rate data

-Sink profiles of the normal gear setups indicate that bird-scaring lines with a 75 m aerial extent provided protection of baited hooks to a depth of 7.5 m on the pelagic vessel (Figure 9).
+Sink profiles of the normal gear setups indicate that bird-scaring lines with a 75 m aerial extent provided protection of baited hooks to a depth of 7.5 m on the pelagic vessel and 5.5 m on the snapper vessel (Figure 10).
 These sink profiles are representative of all hooks on the pelagic vessel.
+However, on the demersal gear the sink profiles represent only the slowest sinking hooks.
+Weighting regimes used were typical of normal practice, however the demersal vessel will reduce weight spacing in instances of heightened risk, for example when setting in daylight.

-Figure 9: Sink profiles of pelagic gear during sea trials.
+Figure 10: Sink profiles of pelagic and demersal gear during sea trials.
 Time depth recorders (TDRs) were placed at 0.5 m from hook on pelagic branchlines with 38 g weights at 0.5 m from the hook (n=22).
+TDRs on demersal gear were placed midway between 3.75 kg steel weights, spaced at 96 m intervals (n=8).
 Solid lines represent mean sink profiles and shaded areas indicate the interquartile range.

-3.8 Costing
+3.9.
+Costing